apecloud/kubeblocks/README.md

 - Maintains the status of data replication and automatically repairs replication errors or delays.

 ### Goals
-- Enhance stateful applications control plane manageability on Kubernetes clusters, being open sourced and cloud neutral
+- Enhance stateful workloads on Kubernetes, being open-source and cloud-neutral.
-- Manage data platforms without a high cognitive load of cloud computing, Kubernetes, and database knowledge
+- Manage data infrastructure without a high cognitive load of cloud computing, Kubernetes, and database knowledge.
-- Be community-driven, embracing extensibility, and providing domain functions without vendor lock-in
+- Be community-driven, embracing extensibility, and providing domain functions without vendor lock-in.
-- Reduce costs by only paying for the infrastructure and increasing the utilization of resources with flexible scheduling
+- Reduce costs by only paying for the infrastructure and increasing the utilization of resources with flexible scheduling.
-- Support the most popular databases, analytical software, and their bundled tools
+- Support the most popular RDBMS, NoSQL, streaming and analytical systems, and their bundled tools.
-- Provide the most advanced user experience based on the concepts of IaC and GitOps
+- Provide the most advanced user experience based on the concepts of IaC and GitOps.

 ### Key features
-- Kubernetes-native and multi-cloud supported.
+- Compatible with AWS, GCP, Azure, and Alibaba Cloud.
-- Supports multiple database engines, including MySQL, PostgreSQL, Redis, MongoDB, and more.
+- Supports MySQL, PostgreSQL, Redis, MongoDB, Kafka, and more.
 - Provides production-level performance, resilience, scalability, and observability.
 - Simplifies day-2 operations, such as upgrading, scaling, monitoring, backup, and restore.
-- Declarative configuration is made simple, and imperative commands are made powerful.
+- Contains a powerful and intuitive command line tool.
-- The learning curve is flat, and you are welcome to submit new issues on GitHub.
+- Sets up a full-stack, production-ready data infrastructure in minutes.

 For detailed feature information, see [Feature list](https://github.com/apecloud/kubeblocks/blob/support/rewrite_kb_introduction/docs/user_docs/Introduction/feature_list.md)